 The Catholic Archdiocese of Baltimore and Episcopal Diocese of Maryland historically have supported the hospital’s mission to provide spiritual support to those in need.
 The Rev. Paul Sparklin (on the right), in concert with a cadre of volunteers, provided spiritual care and sacramental ministry for the Catholic patients at JHH for seven years before being appointed to a local parish in 2012.
 At present, Fr.
 Patrick Besel serves as the Catholic Chaplain.

 The Rev. William R. Bell, Jr. (on the left in the photograph), an Episcopal priest who served the hospital community during 2009-2011, provided spiritual care to many of the Episcopal patients as well as others throughout the hospital.
 He was followed by the Rev. Thomas Rogers, who also completed the process to become an ACPE, Inc., supervisor.
-A brief history of the Episcopal Chaplaincy at JHH may be requested of the current Episcopal Chaplain, the Rev. Joshua Rodriguez-Hobbs, who is also a CPE supervisory education student.
+A brief history of the Episcopal Chaplaincy at JHH may be requested of the current Episcopal Chaplain, the Rev. Joshua Rodriguez-Hobbs, who is also a CPE certified educator candidate.

 Rabbi Dr. Tsvi G. Schur provides ministry to Jewish patients and their family members throughout the hospital.
 Additionally, Adjunct Chaplains provide spiritual care and religious support on request or by referral.
-These include Imam Hassan Amin (Muslim) and the members of the Hospital Liaison Committee for the Jehovah Witness faith community, including John Johnson, David Mitchell and Tim Griffith.
+These include Imam Hassan Amin (Muslim) and the members of the Hospital Liaison Committee for the Jehovah Witness faith community, including John Johnson and Chris Dillman.

 Each year, the Johns Hopkins Medicine Academic Division Department of Spiritual Care and Chaplaincy puts together an annual report to inform and highlight our work.
 Please find links to those reports below.